alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 If your organization is lucky enough to already have engineering teams on multiple continents, we recommend staffing multisite SRE teams.

-It’s possible to have an SRE team in a different office than the development team, but in our experience, colocation provides benefits in the form of a healthy and robust interteam dialog.
+It's possible to have an SRE team in a different office than the development team, but in our experience, colocation provides benefits in the form of a healthy and robust interteam dialog.

-Otherwise, it’s harder for SREs to understand how the services evolve or how the technical infrastructure is used, and it’s harder for product developers to be optimistic about infrastructure improvements.
+Otherwise, it's harder for SREs to understand how the services evolve or how the technical infrastructure is used, and it's harder for product developers to be optimistic about infrastructure improvements.

 ### Placement: How many time zones apart should the teams be?